 Reviews and examines the history and contemporary issues in all aspects of the criminal justice system.
 Areas examined include crime causation, constitutional law, administration of justice, policing and police issues, court procedures and certain elements involving corrections.
 NOTE: CJU 101 or instructor's permission is prerequisite for all higher level CJU courses.
+Not open to high school students.
 (Does not satisfy social science or behavioral science requirement.)